 Privacy Assessments are performed by an Independent Privacy Auditor, which is appointed by the SEC Panel.
-The organisation is also appointed to undertake the role of User Independent Security Assurance Service Provider and collectively are known as the User Competent Independent Organisation (CIO).
+The organisation is also appointed to undertake the role of User Independent Privacy Assurance Service Provider and collectively are known as the Independent Privacy Auditory (IPA).

 There are a number of materials which should aid SEC Parties understanding of the assessment process.
 These can be found in the documents section of this page and are explained below.

 Following the completion of a Full Privacy Assessment the SEC Panel shall assign that Party an assurance status.
 As per SEC Section I2.30 the Panel shall assign one of four assurance statuses.
 Further description of these assurance statuses is available in the Privacy Controls Framework.
 In order to complete the User Entry Process the Party’s assurance status must be set to “Approved”.

 Privacy Assessment Processes

 Privacy Controls Framework – Please click here to be directed to the PCF webpage.

 As directed by I2.13 of the Code, the SEC Panel has arranged the development of, and now maintains, a Privacy Controls Framework.
 The Framework includes:

 - Arrangements designed to ensure that Privacy Assessments provide reasonable assurance that Other Users are complying with (or, for the purposes of Section H1.10(d) (User Entry Process Requirements), are capable of complying with) their obligations under Sections I1.2 to I1.5; and